derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. reorganizes
 3. optimizes

-Combined, these steps help the *engine* execute our code even faster than before.
+Combined, these steps prepare the *engine* so execution time is super fast.
 During execution time, the *runtime* and *engine* have two main goals:
 1. clear the *stack*
 2. clear the *event queue*

 Once these two goals are met, the *engine* can relax.
-It does so until it has new work on its *stack*.
-How does it get new work?
-Remember the input triggers we covered in the *Behavior* section?
-These triggers break this relaxation.
+It does so until new work is added to its *stack*.
+How does it get new work though?
+Do you remember the input triggers we covered in the *Behavior* section?
+Bingo.
 As a reminder, these input triggers, often called *events*, are:
 1. user interaction (tap, click, hit, hover, etc.)
 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)